jsnuggle/iotree/README.md

 Visit [adafruit.io](http://adafruit.io).
 If you don't already have an account, set one up.
 This system doesn't send a ton of data, so a free account is totally fine.
 After you've logged in, set up a new feed.
-The feed I set up for this project is called Google Assistant (google-assistant), but you can name it what you like and update the value in config.py.
+The feed I set up for this project is called IOTree Commands (iotree-commands), but you can name it what you like and update the value in config.py.

 Be sure to copy your Adafruit IO **username** and **API key** - youll need